rrusk/DancePracticeMusicPlayer/README.md

 - `play_single_song (boolean):` If true, the player will stop after playing the entirety of a single song from the current selection
 - `randomize_playlist (boolean):` If true, songs for each dance type will be randomly selected.
 If false, they will be displayed in a fixed order after selection
 - `adjust_song_counts (boolean):` If true, the num_selections for certain dances will be adjusted based on predefined rules or dance_adjustments
 - `dance_adjustments (object, optional):` A dictionary specifying custom rules for adjusting num_selections for individual dances.
 If adjust_song_counts is true but dance_adjustments is not specified, a default set of adjustments will be applied (e.g., to reduce the number of songs for specific dances like Paso Doble, Viennese Waltz, Jive, WCS, JSlow, and VWSlow).
-These rules can be direct mappings (e.g., {"1": 0, "2": 1, "default": 2}) or string formulas (e.g., "n-1", "cap_at_1").
+These rules can be direct mappings (e.g., {"1": 0, "2": 1, "default": 2}) or string formulas (e.g., "n-1", "cap_at_1")
+- `dance_max_playtimes (object, optional):` A dictionary to override the global "Max Playtime" for specific dances.
+The keys are dance names (e.g., "VienneseWaltz") and the values are the maximum playtime in seconds.

 **Example** `custom_practice_types.json`